 How to prepare houseplants for the Winter

-With cooler days now upon us, it’s time to prepare your houseplants so that they survive the Winter and thrive for months to come.
-Winter is a tranquil time of year for your houseplants, where they require less maintenance, but still appreciate a little attention.
-From one houseplant lover to another - here’s a few practical tips that you can implement over these frosty and sombre months.
+With cooler days now upon us, it is time to prepare your houseplants so that they survive the Winter and thrive for months to come.
+Winter is a dormant time of year for your houseplants, where they require less maintenance, but still appreciate a little attention.
+From one houseplant lover to another - here are a few practical tips that you can implement over these frosty and sombre months.

 How often should you water plants in the Winter?

-It’s easy to kill your plants with kindness in the Winter.
+It is easy to kill your plants with kindness in the Winter.
 By kindness, I’m referring to over-watering.
-There is a common misconception that as the air is drier, your plants will be drier and therefore require more watering.
-While it’s true that the air will be drier, your plants do not need to be watered more.
-In fact, you should be watering them less.
+There is a common misconception that as the air is drier, your plants will also be drier and therefore require more watering.
+While it is true that the air will be drier, your plants do not need to be watered more.
+In fact you should be watering less.

 During these months, your plants will become dormant and their growth rate will significantly slow down.
-Think of it as them going into hibernation for a few months.
-So, if you only take one thing away today, let it be this – Reduce watering of houseplants during the Winter.
+Put simply your plants hibernate for a few months so dramatically reduce watering of houseplants during the Winter.

 We would recommend:

-- Water once a fortnight for general, robust houseplants
+- Water once a fortnight for general and robust houseplants

 - Water once a month for succulents